BrunoSilvaAndrade/python-config-parser/README.md

 Schema validation
 ---

-You may or may not use schema validation.
-If you want to use it, it will validate the whole config object before returning it.
+You may or not use schema validation.
+If you want to use it, it will validate and apply rules to the whole config object before returning it.

-If you choose not to use it, it won't validate the config object before returning it, and it may generate runtime access inconsistencies.
+If you choose to not use it, it won't validate the config object before returning it, and it may generate runtime access inconsistencies.
 How to use schema

 ```python